pypa/auditwheel/README.rst

    against a too-recent version of ``libc`` ot ``libstdc++``.
 These libraries (and some others) use symbol versioning for backward compatibility.
-In general, this means that code that was compiled against an old version of ``glibc`` will run fine on systems with a newer version of ``glibc``, but code what were compiled on a new system won't / might not run on older system.
+In general, this means that code that was compiled against an old version of ``glibc`` will run fine on systems with a newer version of ``glibc``, but code what was compiled on a new system won't / might not run on older system.

    So, to compile widely-compatible binaries, you're best off doing the build on an